ksandeep18/WeatherNow_/README.md

-2. Set up a virtual environment: python -m venv venv source venv/bin/activate # On Windows use venv\Scripts\activate
+2. Set up a virtual environment: python -m venv venv
+If unable to acitvate unrestrict the exceution policy : Enter thi for windows: Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+On Windows use venv\Scripts\activate

-3. Install dependencies:
+4. Install dependencies:
 pip install -r requirements.txt

-4. Set up your API key:
+5. Set up your API key:
 - Add your weather API key to the `.env` file

 5. Run the application: